 By strengthening national resilience, the Republic of Slovenia will contribute to and draw from the collective resilience of NATO and the resilience of the European Union as a whole.

-5.3 Implementing national defence by using all the available national capabilities and resources and by relying on the collective defence of NATO and the Common Security and Defence Policy of the European Union
+5.3 Implementing national defence by using all the available national resources and by relying on the collective defence of NATO and the Common Security and Defence Policy of the European Union

 The defence of the Republic of Slovenia is based on deterring security threats and risks, and on an adequate level of defence capacity and the readiness and sustainability of national, allied and joint defence capabilities and forces.
 Our own defence capability, readiness and resilience will be ensured through a reasonable degree of defence independence and autonomy, while relying on NATO collective defence and on the available measures and mechanisms of the Common Security and Defence Policy of the European Union.